corentindautreme/corentindautreme.github.io/_posts/2025-9-5-Filling-A-Career-Gap.md

 ## I wrote blog posts

-**Objective**: document findings & thought processes, and train my synthesis & transmission skills
+**Objective**: document findings & thought processes, and train my synthesis & restitution skills

 I wrote a variety of blog posts on topics ranging from side project deep-dives to technical showcases and documentation,
 namely: